 Separation and children

-Separation can be a very stressful time in your life.
+Separation can be a stressful time in your life.
 It can also be stressful for your children.
 When you separate, you are required to make parenting arrangements with your former partner.

 The first step for making parenting arrangements should be, if possible, to discuss it with your former spouse.
 In certain circumstances, it may not be possible to contact your former spouse due to an Intervention Order (IVO).
 However, most IVOs have an exception which allows parents to communicate via text, email or letter to make arrangements for the children.
 If in doubt you may need to seek legal advice before communicating.
-Where is no IVO, but there is some antagonism between you it may be prudent to consider communicating in writing so that there is a record of what was said, however in most cases, more progress is made by speaking directly.
+Where is no IVO, but there is some antagonism between you it may be prudent to consider communicating in writing so that there is a record of what was said, but in most cases, more progress is made by speaking directly.

 In some circumstances, mediation may not be appropriate, for example where there is a power imbalance in the relationship.
 Usually, mediators can make a decision as to whether or not your matter is appropriate for mediation.
-If mediation is not appropriate in your situation, seek legal assistance from a family lawyer.
+If mediation is not appropriate in your situation, seek legal help from a family lawyer.
 Your lawyer may be able to give you options as to how best to proceed with the negotiations, things to be aware of while you are negotiating and how to press forward if no progress is being made.